Tertiush/Alarmin-Android-App/README.md

 * Keep the translation roughly the same or shorter length (open the app to see where the translation need to fit it)
 * All "quotations" must stay so that I can directly import the file into the application
 * Take note of capitals in the sentences and try to reproduce them in the translation
+* Some text has markers inside, typically enclosed in <>.
+Please keep these at the same location within the translation, and take note of any spaces before or after them.
+Markers such as \<b> Alarmin \</b> will bold the word Alarmin, and <br> will create a new line.
 * New text is always added at the bottom of the English-UK.txt file.
 If you are updating an existing language, always check that the latest text is at the bottom.
 If not, simply copy it over and translate.